Multidimensional Graph Neural Networks for Wireless Communications: Sets, Graphs, Permutable Problems and Policies

 A graph may consist of more than one type of vertices.
 The vertices of the same type constitute a set or a nested set.
-The order of the vertices only plays the role of indexing the elements in a feature vector, the rows or columns in a feature matrix, or the dimensions in a feature tensor, which are permuted accordingly with the permutation of the vertices.
+The indices of the vertices correspond to the indices of the elements in a feature vector, the rows or columns in a feature matrix, or the dimensions in a feature tensor, which are re-ordered accordingly with the permutation of the vertices.
 When vertex-feature or edge-feature is expressed as a vector or matrix, a permutation matrix ${\bf \Pi}$ can be used to represent the permutation.
-When the feature is expressed as a tensor, using $\pi(\cdot)$ that maps the $i$-th element in a set into the $\pi(i)$-th element in the set to represent the permutation of the elements in each dimension of the tensor is more concise.
-For example, for the edges connecting $N_1$ vertices of the first type and $N_2$ vertices of the second type, if their features can be expressed as a matrix ${\bf E}$, by permuting the feature matrix to $\overline{{\bf E}}={\bf \Pi}^T_1{\bf E}{\bf \Pi}_2$, we have $(\overline{{\bf E}})_{i,j} = ({\bf E})_{\pi_1(i),\pi_2(j)},i=1,\cdots,N_1, j=1,\cdots,N_2$, where $[\pi_k(1), \cdots, \pi_k(N_k)]^T ={\bf \Pi}_k^T[1,\cdots,N_k]^T, k=1,2$.
+When a feature is expressed as higher-order tensor, using $\pi(\cdot)$, which maps the $i$-th element in a set into the $\pi(i)$-th element in the set, to represent the permutation of the elements in each dimension of the tensor is more concise.
+For example, for the edges connecting $N_1$ vertices of the first type and $N_2$ vertices of the second type, if their features can be expressed as a matrix ${\bf E}$, permuting the matrix into $\overline{{\bf E}}={\bf \Pi}^T_1{\bf E}{\bf \Pi}_2$ can be expressed as $(\overline{{\bf E}})_{i,j} = ({\bf E})_{\pi_1(i),\pi_2(j)},i=1,\cdots,N_1, j=1,\cdots,N_2$, where $[\pi_k(1), \cdots, \pi_k(N_k)]^T ={\bf \Pi}_k^T[1,\cdots,N_k]^T, k=1,2$.